 - Create a block area away from other classroom traffic and large enough for several children.

 - Work with children on simple rules: “Blocks should not be thrown.”
 “Blocks should be put back in the appropriate containers.”

 - Store blocks on child-sized shelves to encourage independent use and clean up.

-Teachers and parents can help children extend their block play.
+Teachers can help children extend their block play.